 The Seychelles became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-Smoke Free Places: Smoking is prohibited on all public transportation, and in all enclosed public places and workplaces, with the one limited exception of hotel guestrooms.
+Smoking is prohibited on all public transportation, and in all enclosed public places and workplaces, with one limited exception for hotel guest rooms.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts were consulted for the review.